arpastrana/compas_cem/docs/installation.rst

 2. Activate the virtual environment
 -----------------------------------

 Next, activate the ``cem`` environment.
-Anaconda environments are like bubbles that keep installations and dependencies isolated from other parts of your machine.
+Anaconda environments are like bubbles that keep installations and dependencies isolated from other parts in your machine.
 In other words, what happens in ``cem`` stays in ``cem``! 🕺🏻

 ::